 The company are over the moon with the response and promise many more features fo the upcoming weeks, including the community requested and highly anticipated route creator.
 Note that the route creator lands on 25 October 2018, so there's still 15 dry days to go.

-Forza Horizon 4 dev already discussed the highs and the lows of Brit roads, mentioning that potholes seemed to be the first thing on everyone's mind.
+Forza Horizon 4 dev the highs and the lows of Brit roads, mentioning that potholes seemed to be the first thing on everyone's mind.
 Potholes in fact changed a lot in terms of design, since Playground had to find a balance between realism and playability, which is often much harder than it sounds.

 Ultimately, all the roads had to be hand scrubbed and inspected, just so as to not to make Forza Horizon 4 as impossible as many of those feats would be in real life.
 Because we all know real potholes ain't no joke.